Everyone needs to know the facts about garlic.

 10 Facts You Ought to Know About Garlic (Part 1 – Facts 1-5)

-- Choosing fresh garlic – The head of garlic should be hard when you press it firmly in your hand and the “skin,” the part that you peel, should be tight.
+- Choosing fresh garlic – The head of garlic should be hard when you press it firmly in your hand.
+Its “skin,” the part that you peel, should be tight.
 If a clove (or the entire head) is soft, then it should be discarded.

-- Slicing or chopping versus mashing or pressing the clove – The smaller the pieces of garlic, the stronger the garlic flavor and aroma.
-If you mash or press the cloves, you expose the most surface area and will heighten the garlicky flavor and aroma.
+- Slicing or chopping versus mashing or pressing the clove – The smaller the pieces, the stronger the garlic flavor and aroma.
+If you mash or press the cloves, you expose the most surface area.
+That heightens the garlicky flavor and aroma.
 Conversely, if you want to keep the flavor and aroma mild, then slice or coarsely chop the garlic.
 Another trick to minimizing the pungency of garlic, from Harold McGee in his book Keys to Good Cooking: a Guide To Making the Best of Foods and Recipes, is to blanch a whole cloves or slices in boiling water or milk.

-- Should you refrigerate fresh garlic or keep it at room temperature? – Refrigerating garlic makes it less pungent, so if you want to keep the flavor and aroma at its peak, keep the head at room temperature.
+- Should you refrigerate fresh garlic or keep it at room temperature? – Refrigerating garlic makes it less pungent, so if you want to keep the flavor and aroma at its peak, keep the garlic cool, but not cold.

 - Freezing garlic – Yes you can.
 (I found this surprising, but then again, I had never thought about freezing cooked rice until I started writing this blog.)
 You should follow the usual rules for freezing, using an airtight bag with the appropriate date and label.
 You can freeze cloves unpeeled or peeled and chopped or sliced.